-This way, you can freely publish your poetry, and argue the intention of the poem is to be improved.
+This way, you can freely publish your poetry and argue that the intention of the poem is for it to be improved.
 Any comment the reader would leave could potentially influence the future construction of this poem.
 This way, poems would not be static and individual bursts of knowledge but rather an exploratory poetics until they reach the state of maturity and become what each author feel was their intention to express.

 We all write rough drafts.
 We mostly keep these versions a secret.
 We wait, polish, edit and then publish.
 Why do we do this?
 Well, we’ve done it for centuries.
 Once we published, it was gone.
 Kaput!
 Irredeemable if wrong!
 It was almost permanent, but now?
 We can just go back, click UPDATE and the last version is lost or saved in a continuum of old versions.